What if students could have the best of both worlds?

 Access to Resources

-- Granted full-time student status at ACC and UT Austin, students are integrated into life on both campuses through program-specific academic and student-life support services.
+Granted full-time student status at ACC and UT Austin, students are integrated into life on both campuses through program-specific academic and student-life support services.
 They have access to dedicated teams of advisers at both places whose job it is to ensure their success.
+Students receive financial aid through UT-Austin and are eligible to apply for housing at UT.

 A Defined Path

-- PACE provides a clearly defined way to earn a UT Austin degree.
-Once enrolled, students have two years to complete the core curriculum and achieve a 2.5 cumulative grade point average.
-Once the program requirements have been met, they are able to continue to work toward a bachelor's degree at UT Austin without having to apply for transfer admission.
+PACE provides a clearly defined way to earn a UT Austin degree.
+Once enrolled, students have two long semesters (fall and spring) to complete 24 hours of in-residence transferrable coursework at ACC and a total of 6 hours in residence coursework at UT.
+Students must maintain a 3.2 cumulative GPA at ACC and a 2.0 cumulative GPA at UT-Austin.
+Students who meet program requirements are able to continue to work toward a bachelor's degree at UT Austin without having to apply for transfer admission.